New! Announcing support for images

 All without writing a line of code!

-To generate predictions for unlabeled videos
+To generate predictions for unlabeled videos/images

 Step by step instructionsZamba Cloud comes with a few official model options that are pretrained for different contexts.
 The table below summarizes their relative strengths.